memo33/jDBPFX/README.md

 Installation
 ------------
+Get a binary version here: https://www.dropbox.com/sh/b8a2x16j1vmnlc5/12iDPmtoDC.
-Download the source files to a local directory and run Apache Ant to compile the sources, using the included build.xml file.
+Alternatively, download the source files to a local directory and run Apache Ant to compile the sources, using the included build.xml file, in order to get the latest version.

 Contributions
 -------------